Student Admissions, Outcomes, and Other Data

 In general, graduate students are expected to complete the Clinical Psychology PhD program in 6 years (5 years of university-based graduate training plus a 1-year clinical internship).
 In the past, some students who entered the program with a Master's degree have been able to complete the program in 5 years (4 years of university-based graduate training plus a 1-year clinical internship).

 Each year we interview approximately 40 students among the 200 to 300 who apply, and we admit roughly 5-6 new students.

 The faculty of the Clinical PhD Program will employ a holistic approach to evaluating applications to our program, which includes consideration of research interests, past research and clinical experiences, the personal statement, CV, letters of recommendation, and the interview.
-The GRE will no longer factor into our admissions process.
+The GRE is not accepted and scores will NOT be considered if submitted.
 We take particular note of research experiences (e.g. we look for students who have presented papers at conferences and/or have professional publications).
-Finally, we personally interview applicants to determine if there is a good match between the applicant and our program.
+Finally, we personally interview applicants to better understand the alignment of experiences and goals of the applicant with our program.
 In other words, we seek to know whether the applicant's personal and professional interests will be well served by our curriculum, and the chances that the applicant will be able to develop a good mentoring relationship with some of our faculty.
-Please note that we do not do phone interviews as part of the admissions process.

 Often, a match between student and faculty is a key determining factor; if several students want to work with the same faculty member, we usually cannot accommodate all of these students, even if they are highly qualified applicants.
 Finally, we attempt to achieve diversity in our student body across multiple dimensions that include gender, race/ethnicity, and professional interests.
-Approximately 15% of our current students are male; about 25% are members of underrepresented ethnic minority groups and most of our students complete the child sub-specialty.
+Approximately 15% of our current students are male; over 30% are members of underrepresented ethnic minority groups and most of our students complete the child sub-specialty.